Let's set the table.

 I can best sum it up with this graphic:

 Some people will say 4 straight tournament appearances is better than "OK."
 And they'd be right ... for a program like Rutgers or USF.
 Mike White is a good coach.
 But is he a great one?
 Because I think UF can and should have a great basketball coach.
 No, we won't get Roy Williams or Coach K. But I submit to you that there's a decent-sized gap between Coach K and Mike White.
 I could name more than a few coaches in that gap, and that's the type of coach UF should have.
-Granted, UF was never going to hire Bruce Pearl, but he's undeniably the current #2 in the SEC.
-Is Mike White #3?
-Tough to say.
-Is he #4? #5?

 To be clear: I hope I am wrong.
 But for me, the Mike White ship has sailed.
 I don't think he's the guy for this program and it's my belief that he won't be here for more than another season or 2.
 I just think we've seen the Mike White show enough to know what it is, and what it isn't.
-Inconsistency, bad losses, but juuuuuust good enough to get into the 68-team NCAA tournament.
+Inconsistency, home losses, but juuuuuust good enough to get into the 68-team NCAA tournament.